deweysasser/sflow2graphite/README.md

 * supports and optional prefix for all metrics ('sflow.')
 * a generic mechanism for handling calculated metrics
 * calculated disk read and write latencies
+* calculated cpu total ms (sum of user, system, and wio)
 * added a verbose flag